fox27374/linux-basics/doc/Labguide/shell-history.md

 172.24.88.112/24
 ```

-### 6. Prevent a command from beingrecorded in the history (space before the command)
+### 6. Prevent a command from being recorded in the history (space before the command)
 **`echo Password is abcdef`**
 &nbsp;**` echo Password is ghijkl`**
 **`history 3`**